awotile-ibukun/daily-dribble-newsletter/README.md

  # Getting Started
 Install the dependencies and run the project
 ```
 npm install
 npm start
 ```

-Head over to https://vitejs.dev/ to learn more about configuring vite.
+Head over to https://vitejs.dev/ to learn more about configuring vite.  ok